tomhermans/demo-astro-netlify-cms/src/pages/posts/firstpost.md

 ---
 layout: "../../layouts/Post.astro"
-title: This is the first example post
+title: This is my first example post
 description: This is a sample meta description.
 If one is not present in your page/post's front matter, the default metadata.description will be used instead.
 date: 2019-01-01T00:00:00.000Z
 author: John Appleseed